loadsmart/culture/careers/eng-manager.md

 # Engineering Manager

-Engineering Managers are responsible for organizing the team, process, and ensuring people are happy, productive, and growing.
+Engineering Managers are responsible for organizing the team, process, and ensuring people are happy, productive, and growing in their career.
 However, this is not a pure people management role.
 Regardless of their technical background (backend, frontend, data science, etc), Engineering Managers should feel comfortable discussing high level architecture of systems (HTTP, API, databases, message brokers, cache, etc), providing inputs based on their experience and guiding the team to achieve the best outcome in discussions.

 For a descriptive - and non-exhaustive - list of tasks performed by an Engineering Manager, check the sections below.